x3ak/SD-Controller-by-Haaidan/README.txt

 5. Insert your oauth-key (generated at STEP 2) where it says:  oauthkey = 'oauth:your_oauthkey_here'.
 DON'T erase the ' ' (quotes).
 Also Include the "oauth:".

+Your final configuration file should looks like this sample: https://www.goo.gl/J2WjLQ

 6. Press Ctrl + S to save the file.
 Close it and you're done!
 Double click on the "interface.html" to open the controller.